Why it matters

 It cannot be acceptable in the 21st century to intentionally destroy native species.
 We have lost too much.
 Yet the dinosaur industry that is coal mining is still given preferential treatment under our country’s laws, such as when decision makers are prevented from considering the climate change impacts of consents to dig up coal.

-In June 2018 we celebrated a significant win when the Government turned down permission for 12 hectares of public conservation land to be included in the mine pit.
+In 2018 we celebrated a significant win when the Government turned down permission for 12 hectares of public conservation land to be included in the mine pit.
+However the mining company is challenging this decision with a judicial review.

 Almost all of the proposed mine is also on public land, and the precious native species occur across all of it.
 But the vast majority of the proposed mine is managed by the Buller District Council.
 Under the Reserves Act, the council is required to maintain the area’s natural features.